Heron Pose -Krounchasana

 - Stretches the back of the straight leg, from the hamstrings up to the Achilles tendon.

 Watch out for

-- If you have tight hamstrings go slowly, you can keep the extended leg bent or hold around the thigh with the leg further away from you.
+- Go slowly with Heron pose if you have tight hamstrings, you can keep the extended leg bent, use a strap around the foot, or hold around the thigh with the leg further away from you.

 - Add a twist to this pose.
-Take the outside of the raised leg with the hand of the opposite side.
-Use the other hand to to press on the floor behind you.
-Allow the leg to swing slightly to the opposite side on the exhale.
-At the same time, twist the torso towards the raised leg.
-Hold for a few breaths and come out on the exhale.
+Take the outside of the raised leg with the opposite hand.
+Use your other hand as support behind you.
+Allow the stretched leg to swing slightly to the opposite side as you exhale and twist the torso towards that leg.
+Hold for a few breaths and come out as you exhale.